 8. Discuss what will happen if someone leaves

-If you are a group of people taking out a lease on a property decide whether one person is going to be the leaseholder named on the contract or whether all individuals will be on the contract.
+If you are a group of people taking out a lease on a property decide whether one person is going to be the leaseholder named on the contract or whether everyone will be on the contract.
 Ask if one person is forced to break the contract what impact will that have on the others.
 Will you have to find a new flatmate?
 Will you have to pay their share of the rent?

 9. Keep financial records